Pikkius/3DOnco/README.md

 The matrix represents the probability that amino acid i and j is less than a certain treshold.

-In addition alphafold exploits these information together with a folding algorithm (like [Rosetta](https://boinc.bakerlab.org/)) that takes into account electostatic forces, vand der Waals interaction and so on (MARINA HELP).
+In addition alphafold exploits these information together with a folding algorithm (like [Rosetta](https://boinc.bakerlab.org/)) that takes into account electostatic forces, vand der Waals interaction and so on.

 But due to our computational limit we decided to limit our analysis to the study of the distance matrix.